rate this article

 In order to marry in the State of Missouri, you must first obtain a marriage license.
-Both the bridge and groom to be are required to be in attendance when applying for a marriage license.
+Both the bride and groom to be are required to be in attendance when applying for a marriage license.
 There is a three-day waiting period for a license and the license will remain valid for 30 days after the date of issuance.

 If one or both of the parties are under the age of 18, then they must provide parental or custodial consent before being married.
 Anyone under the age of 15 may not marry without the approval of a judge in the county where the license is applied for.
 The judge may only grant approval for good cause.
 People with mental handicaps may not marry without court approval.